 Police have made an arrest in connection with the 2001 slaying of 25-year-old Florida college student Christine Franke.

-ORLANDO, FL — In 2001, a 25-year-old Florida student was murdered.
+ORLANDO, FL — In 2001, a 25-year-old Florida student was killed.

-The Orlando Police Department worked with a company called Parabon Nanolabs to run a DNA sample.
+The Orlando Police Department reportedly worked with a company called Parabon Nanolabs to run a DNA sample.
 The company was able to create a computer-generated composite of what Christine's killer could look like.

-"Through this testing we were able to shop the kinship relationship between the killer and other family members.
-We eliminated most of the family using DNA genealogy and narrowed down to Holmes and his brother.”
+"We went out [and] we interviewed family members," Fields reportedly said.
+"We received DNA samples to compare against the killer's DNA through kinship testing.
+Through this testing, we were able to [compare] the kinship relationship between the killer and other family members.
+We eliminated most of the family using DNA genealogy and narrowed [it] down to Holmes and his brother.”